humayun89/humayun89/README.md

 - 👋 Hi, I’m Humayun Rashid Chowdhury
 - 👀 I’m interested in Data Analysis.
-- 🌱 I’m currently learning Python from Udemy.
+- 🌱 I’m currently learning Python from Udemy and Coursera.
 - 💞️ I’m looking for opportunities in collaboration with related field.
 - 📫 How to reach me : humayun.sust.eco@gmail.com